spectre013/fairway/README.md

 a simple Eureka client for go that will register your service with eureka and send hearbeats as well as deregister on shutdown or panic.

-There are two ways to implement goeureka, one as a rest service and as a stand alone service.
+There are two ways to implement fairway, one as a rest service and as a stand alone service.